 Wedding Budget Contingency Planning

 A well-built contingency is not a slush fund.
-It is a disciplined percentage of your total budget, ring-fenced from the start, with clear rules about when it can be used.
+It is a disciplined percentage of your total budget, ring-fenced from the start, with clear rules about when it can be used and who can authorize a draw.
 Couples who plan this line item intentionally rarely go over budget, because they stop treating surprises as emergencies and start treating them as expected.
+The contingency transforms your budget from a rigid plan that breaks on first contact with reality into a flexible framework that absorbs shocks gracefully.

-This guide walks through how much to set aside, where overages typically come from, and how to protect the contingency from creeping into discretionary spend.
+This guide walks through how much to set aside, where overages typically come from, how to protect the contingency from creeping into discretionary spend, and what to do when specific categories like weather backup or vendor cancellation need their own reserves.

 Step-by-Step Guide